jumpnow/jumpnowtek-site/_posts/2017-01-02-pitft-displays-and-qt5.md

 Using the `eglfs` plugin you cannot directly work with the TFT displays from Qt.

-The Qt 5.7 `eglfs` plugin uses the RPi opengl libraries from the [RPi userland][rpi-userland] libraries which are in turned backed up by hardware in the RPi VideoCore GPU.
+The Qt 5.7 `eglfs` plugin uses the RPi opengl libraries from the [RPi userland][rpi-userland] package which are in turned backed up by hardware in the RPi VideoCore GPU.

     root@pi3:~# ldd /usr/lib/qt5/plugins/platforms/libqeglfs.so | grep -E 'EGL|GLE'
             libEGL.so.1 => /usr/lib/libEGL.so.1 (0x760d2000)